dltxio/idem-old/README.md

 And they scan the QR code via the app,
 And OK to sharing data on the app to exchange.com,
-Then their ID is posted from the app to exchange.com's API, And their Idem signature is vefified,
+Then their ID is posted from the app to exchange.com's API, And their Idem signature is verified,
 And their personal data is updated at exchange.com
 ```

 ## Verify these claims
-These claims are then verified by a third-party KYC vendors who return an X-509 SSL certificate signed JSON object that can then be used again.
+These claims are then verified by third-party KYC vendors who return an X-509 SSL certificate signed JSON object that can then be used again.
 Each vendor has a different process for onboarding and the app will maintain these different business requirements.

 ![Verification Sequence](/assets/did.verification.sequence.svg)